-The debt management plan can help in avoiding serious consequences of debt without filing for bankruptcy
+The debt management plan can help you avoid serious consequences of debt without the need of filing for bankruptcy.

 2 - Monthly payments

-If you are trying to pay your debt on own, a debt management plan will help you in the consolidation of those multiple payments into a single one which makes it easy to pay it off every month without trouble.
+If you are trying to pay the debt on your own, this plan helps you in the consolidation of all your multiple payments into a single one, which will make it easy to pay it off every month without trouble.

 3 - Reducing the stress

-Debt management can help you in bringing down the stress by killing the calls from collection agencies which can give you the confidence of knowing when the debt will be completed and paid off
+Debt management can help reduce your stress level.
+Stress is reduced when all calls from collection agencies are stopped.
+This may give you the confidence of knowing when the debt will be paid off completely.

 4 - Lower Rate of Interest, Payments and Total debts

-A debt management company can help you in saving the money through reduced rate of interest rates, Fees and monthly payments.
-The Debt Management Plan might even negotiate with the loan provider to cut down the amount in return for faster repayment.
+A debt management company can help you in saving a lot of money by means of a reduced interest rate, fees, and monthly payments.
+The provider might even negotiate with the loan provider to cut down the amount in return for faster repayment.

 1 - The closing of credit cards

-when getting into debt management plans you are most likely to ask for the closing of your existing credit accounts. if you depending on the credit card for every month.
-This can be very difficult to process.
+Before getting into a debt management plan, you are most likely to ask for your existing credit account to be closed.
+If you are dependent on that credit card, this can be very difficult to process.

 2 - Utilization ratio